9.3 Data Privacy, Confidentiality, and Access

 Test Your Knowledge

-An HR dashboard hides employee names but shows a sensitive metric for a group of two employees.
-What is the main concern?
+An HR dashboard hides employee names but shows a sensitive engagement metric for a team of only two people.
+What is the primary concern?

 A